Housing and Innovation in Revit (HIR)

 • See more detail on the requirements for the physical model in the Physical 3D Model section of the manual above

-• Promotional video (no more than 1:30 min in duration) for the building and your company
+• Promotional video (no more than 1:30 min in duration) for the building and the company

-• The promotional video should include at least 4 high quality renderings of key features/selling points of the design
+• The promotional video should include at least four high quality renderings of key features/selling points of the design

 • A LEED accreditation report, detailing LEED Gold accreditation plan

-• Have an .STL file of the company logo printed through the 3D Printing Submission portal on the EG website
+• Have a .STL file of the company logo printed through the 3D Printing Submission portal on the EG website

 LEED Accreditation Report

-A LEED accreditation report is required for Commissioning.
-The LEED accreditation report uses different section headers and content than those used int he lab reports, but all LEED accreditation reports must follow the EG1004 style guide.
+A LEED accreditation report is required for commissioning.
+All LEED accreditation reports must follow the EG-UY1004 Writing Style Guide.
 Use this LEED outline accreditation report template with the following outline:

 • Cover Page including a title, project name, and company officer names